CasparCG/media-scanner/README.md

 ```

 ### Enhanced Metadata
 These endpoints provide additional metadata on media in a json format.
-They are only available if `metadata.enhanced` is enabled in the config.

 * `/media` - Lists available media files in json form with an enhanced set of metadata
 * `/media/info/<name>` - Gets the json enhanced metadata for the specified media file